Quansight/Quansight-website/apps/labs/posts/automated-accessibility-testing-with-bokeh.md

 problem.
 You see, sometimes when I'm uncertain of a direction to go, I let someone/something else be the deciding factor.
 Remember I mentioned that Bokeh had both Javascript and Python equivalents for the same thing?
-Well, I hoped playwright would be opinionated about whether to test with Javascript or Python.
+Well, I hoped Playwright would be opinionated about whether to test with Javascript or Python.
 In an interesting series of events, I realized that it had support for both.

 We also decided that having axe-core in the tests might prove useful.
 I also